 Gene Frankel Theater: Named after the influential Gene Frankel, a pioneer of the Off-Broadway movement, The Gene Frankel Theater has been a part of NoHo since 1949!
 The theater seeks to promote the legacy of Frankel by promoting and fostering new theatrical talent.
-They are open for business, currently offering services in media, filming, live streaming, and photoshoots.
-Bookings are by phone or email only.
-Learn more here.
-They are now open a 100% capacity and are offering outdoor performances!
+They are open for business, currently offering services in media, filming, photoshoots, and live shows.
+To learn more about the theater and view upcoming shows, click here.

 Duane Park: Though not a traditional theater, Bowery’s Duane Park is an interesting place to see a show!
 A night at Duane Park comes with exciting burlesque performances, jazz, and dinner.
-Read more here to find information on both indoor and outdoor upcoming events now occurring on a weekly basis.
+Read more here to find the most up-to-date calendar of shows.

 The Public Theater: This long-running theater has been a NoHo institution for over 60 years!
 The Public still carries out the vision of Joe Papp as a non-profit, civically engaged theater driven by artists.
 The Public Theater normally offers a multitude of featured shows split between several venues: Joe’s Pub and their more traditional theater spaces.
 The Public is also home to the Library, a full-service restaurant and bar with occasional performances.
 It’s the perfect place to start or end your night at The Public.
-After a long COVID closure, The Public has reopened for some limited performances, plus drinks at Joe’s Pub!
 Find more information about the Public Theater here.

 Astor Place Theater, home to the Blue Man Group: Part of NoHo’s historic Colonnade Row, the theater was originally opened in 1968 and was an early center of off-broadway theater.
 It has been home to the Blue Man Group, which got its start here, since 1991.
 The Blue Man Group is a legendary, iconic performance that incorporates music, art, and performances to create an iconic, truly one-of-a-kind experience.
-Both the theater and Blue Man Group have reopened for shows!
 Read more here.

 Elevator Repair Service: Founded in 1991 by Artistic Director John Collins, the Elevator Repair Service creates original works with an ongoing ensemble.
 The theater’s pieces range in both subject matter and literary forms through the combination of elements such as slapstick comedy, hi-tech and lo-tech design, literary and found texts and the group’s own highly developed style of movement.
 See what they’re up to here.